These 9 flannel sheet sets are as sophisticated as they are cozy

 Flannel sheets can be very polarizing.
 For those who sleep hot, waking up wrapped in thick, insulating flannel is a nightmare.
-But for those who like to be extra toasty in the colder months — icicle feet, I’m looking at you — being swaddled in the super soft, plushness of flannel is simply a dream.
+But for those who like to be extra toasty in the colder months—icicle feet, I’m looking at you—being swaddled in the super-soft plushness of flannel is simply a dream.

-The National Sleep Foundation says the best room temperature for sleep is somewhere around 65 degrees Fahrenheit, but still, staying cozy through the winter shouldn’t be overlooked.
-Especially as your core body temperature slightly dips as you enter later stages of sleep.
-Adding that extra layer of snug might keep the slightly-cold from waking frigid in the middle of the night.
+The National Sleep Foundation says the best room temperature for sleep is somewhere around 65 degrees Fahrenheit, but still, staying cozy through the winter shouldn’t be overlooked, especially since your core body temperature slightly dips as you enter later stages of sleep.
+Adding that extra layer of snug might keep the slightly cold from waking frigid in the middle of the night.

 Or maybe you just want some cute winter sheets that feel soft, warm, and look good with your flannel nightie.
 All valid.